sutrolabs/airflow-provider-census/README.md

 ### CensusOperator

 `CensusOperator` triggers a sync job in Census.
-The operator takes 2 parameters:
+The operator takes the following parameters:

 1. sync_id : Navigate to the sync and check the url for the sync id.
 For example https://app.getcensus.com/syncs/0/overview here, the sync_id would be 0.
 2. wait : Whether to wait for a sync run to finish.